hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 - to guarantee the availability of both the private key and its state across the lifetime of the key.

-Note that in particular implementations of S-HBS, or in alternative signature mechanisms such as, e.g., puncturable schemes [BSW16], the state and private key might be inseparable.
+Note that in particular implementations of Stateful HBS, or in alternative signature mechanisms such as, e.g., puncturable schemes [BSW16], the state and private key might be inseparable.
 However, even in these scenarios, this document's guidance should still apply.